 Whether you’re in Brownsville or in the heart of McAllen, it’s hard to ignore the countless news headlines we’re bombarded with every day.
 From lawsuits arising due to hot coffee, or more unorthodox reasons like a lost pair of trousers, it’s quite obvious that the media focuses on the outrageous rather than the practical, which can lead to a lot of confusion.

-At the J. Gonzalez Law Firm, whether you’re an active client or not, we’re committed to addressing all of your lawsuit related questions and concerns.
+At the J. Gonzalez Injury Attorneys, whether you’re an active client or not, we’re committed to addressing all of your lawsuit related questions and concerns.
 In our constantly evolving world, being able to discern whether or not you should take legal action in a situation can be a difficult task.
 Therefore, we’ve made it our mission to help you sort through this trying time so that you will be able to make a decision competently and confidently.

 No matter what case you’re considering pursuing, whether it’s personal injury or civil, you should always consult with your lawyer beforehand and carefully weigh your options.
 In order to make this process as simple as possible, we’ve compiled a list of matters you should explore if you’re thinking about taking any form of legal action.
 If you find yourself hesitating on any of these points, this is likely a sign that a legal court case might not be the best course of action for you.